U.S. slams Turkey's Erdogan for hosting Hamas | Politics

 "President Erdogan's continued outreach to this terrorist organization only serves to isolate Turkey from the international community, harms the interests of the Palestinian people, and undercuts global efforts to prevent terrorist attacks launched from Gaza," it said in a statement.
 "We continue to raise our concerns about the Turkish government's relationship with Hamas at the highest levels."

+In its statement, Turkey's foreign ministry said: "Declaring the legitimate representative of Hamas, who came to power after winning democratic elections in Gaza and is an important reality of the region, as a terrorist will not be of any contribution to efforts for peace and stability in the region."
+U.S. ties with NATO ally Turkey have been strained over a variety of issues including Ankara's purchase of Russian S-400 defense systems, which prompted Washington to suspend Turkish involvement in its F-35 jet program and threaten sanctions.

-Just hours earlier, U.S. President Donald Trump praised Erdogan for releasing American pastor Andrew Brunson last year after holding him for two years.
-"I have to say that, to me President Erdogan was very good," Trump told Brunson in a meeting with Americans freed from overseas captivity that was pre-recorded for and aired on the first night of the Republican National Convention on Monday.
+Tuesday's exchange came just hours after U.S. President Donald Trump praised Erdogan for releasing American pastor Andrew Brunson last year after two years of detention.
+"I have to say that, to me President Erdogan was very good," Trump told Brunson in a meeting with Americans freed from overseas captivity aired on the first night of the Republican National Convention on Monday.

 ALSO READ